icon

 What is a Gyuto Knife?

 The Japanese Gyuto knife refers simply to a traditional Japanese chef's knife.
-The term 'Gyuto' itself translates to 'Chef's Knife' which should bring to mind the intention of this utility.
-Gyuto knives are found within traditional kitchens in Japan as well as high-end restaurants where Western food is served.
+The term 'Gyuto' itself translates to Cow Sword’, which should bring to mind the intention of this utility.
+Gyuto knives are commonly found in traditional Japanese kitchens as well as in high-end restaurants that serve Western cuisine.
 Originating out of the 19th century during the Meiji period, these blades were quickly adopted for use by admirers in the West.

-The Gyuto knife is traditionally made from Yasugi (High Carbon), or stainless steel, which was the material used to craft Japanese swords.
-Tough, resilient, and incredibly durable, the best of the best Japanese Gyuto Knives can be passed down from one generation to the next.
+The Gyuto knife is traditionally made from Yasugi (High-Carbon) or stainless steel, the same material used to craft Japanese swords.
+Tough, resilient, and incredibly durable, the finest Japanese Gyuto Knives can be passed down from one generation to the next.

 Gyuto Aoniko Japanese Chef Knife Sakai Takayuki

-Shaped similarly to traditional Western chef's knives, the Gyuto knife is traditionally thinner with a double-bevel edge.
-Additionally, the Gyuto spine curves down toward the edge more at the tip than a traditional European chef’s knife which creates an edge with less of a curved profile than the European chef’s knife.
+Shaped similarly to traditional Western chefs' knives, the Gyuto knife is traditionally thinner with a double-bevel edge.
+Additionally, the Gyuto spine curves down toward the edge more at the tip than a traditional European chef’s knife, creating an edge with a less curved profile than the European chef’s knife.

 Key Traits and Benefits of a Gyuto Knife